commontoolsinc/labs/typescript/packages/lookslike-high-level/src/runtime/README.md

 Define a recipe by calling `recipe(fn)`, where `fn` takes a bag of input cells and returns a bag of output cells.

+TODO: Where should we define the schema?

+TODO: Recipes can be used in other recipes, just like the result of `lift`.

 ## Cells